 * see Professional Reviews page

-Professional Memberships: René is a long time member of the Writer’s Union of Canada, and as an award-winning author, can be booked through the Canada-wide Author’s Booking Service.
+Professional Memberships: René has been a member of the Writer’s Union of Canada since 1985, and as an award-winner, he can be booked through the Canada-wide Author’s Booking Service.
 See the Contact René page for bookings at schools or libraries.

 Education: René attended elementary and high schools in Ontario and Illinois.
 He studied Theatre Performance at Ryerson and graduated from York University with an Honours B.A. and a B.Ed.
-In the exclusive Creative Writing program he was taught by Canadian authors: Clark Blaise, Mavor Moore, Matthew Corrigan, and Sheldon Rosen.
-Tim Wynne-Jones (now a famous author) taught him visual art.
-René taught school for twenty-seven years in Scarborough and Northumberland County, as an Intermediate and Junior grade teacher, Reading Specialist, Spec.
+In the Creative Writing program he was taught by Canadian authors: Clark Blaise, Mavor Moore, Matthew Corrigan, and Sheldon Rosen.
+Tim Wynne-Jones (now famous for his writing) taught him visual art.
+René taught for twenty-seven years as an Intermediate and Junior grade teacher, Reading Specialist, Spec.
 Ed.
 S.E.R.T., Behavioural Teacher, Science and Technology and Senior Drama teacher at a private high school.
-René was a frequent and popular presenter to teachers on topics of Science and Technology, Fletchville Math programs and Improvisation Drama.
+René was a frequent presenter to teachers on Science and Technology, Fletchville Math programs and Improvisation Drama.

 Personal Life: René was born in Zaandam Holland in 1954 and immigrated to Canada in 1957.
 After high school René worked as an underground mine-worker, construction labourer, truck driver, upholsterer, and taxi-driver.
 He was also a 'deck cadet', working on the freighter Tadoussac on the Great Lakes just so he could write about it.
 René and Shirley married in 1985 and have two sons; Adrian and Daniel.

-René's award-winning novel Leaving Fletchville is based on a true story of an underage boy taking care of his siblings in the absence of parents.
-The hero has to lie to authorities to succeed and endures racism as well.
-The narrator of the story, thought to be the 'school bully', becomes a co-conspirator and protector of the young family.
+René's award-winning novel Leaving Fletchville is based on a true story of an underage child taking care of siblings in the absence of parents.
+The hero, who is Black in a predominantly white town, has to lie to authorities and he also endures racism.
+The book's narrator, a boy with a reputation for laziness and is suspected to be a dummy, becomes a co-conspirator and protector of the young family.
 Leaving Fletchville is about character, racism, fatherhood, and friendship.

 René loves Canadian History.
-He has spent many hours in libraries and public archives, such as Ottawa's National Archives, to unearth forgotten stories.
-For every edition of Canadian Disasters he involved his students in research and proof-reading and some of them began researching for themselves.
+Many hours were spent in libraries, public and government archives, and on the Internet to unearth forgotten stories.
+Each edition of Canadian Disasters also became a project for his students to help in research and proof-reading for youth interest.

-Please Make Contact If you are an eye-witness or a relative of someone involved in an event written about in Canadian Disasters, or just an interested reader, René would love to hear from you.
+Just the Facts Ma'am...
+If you are an eye-witness or a relative of someone involved in an event written about in Canadian Disasters, or an event that should be, René would love to hear from you.